-In March 2019 we and Eisai announced the decision to discontinue the global Phase 3 trials, ENGAGE and EMERGE, of aducanumab.
-As a result of this decision, in the first quarter of 2019, we accrued approximately \$45.0 million related to the termination of various clinical trials and research and development contracts net of the expected 45% Eisai reimbursement of development costs incurred by the collaboration for the advancement of aducanumab.
+In the first quarter of 2019, as a result of the decision to discontinue the Phase 3 EMERGE and ENGAGE trials following the futility analysis, we accrued approximately \$45.0 million related to the termination of various clinical trials and research and development contracts net of the expected 45% Eisai reimbursement of development costs incurred by the collaboration for the advancement of aducanumab.
+On October 22, 2019, we and Eisai announced that, based on a new analysis, conducted by Biogen in close consultation with the FDA, of a larger dataset from the Phase 3 EMERGE and ENGAGE trials that were discontinued in March 2019 following the futility analysis, we plan to pursue regulatory approval for aducanumab in the U.S.